-- Commentaries and op-eds: Professor Harris’s interpretations of international and environmental affairs have appeared many times in traditional newspapers (click here for an example) and online news outlets (click here or here for a recent example).
+- Commentaries and op-eds: Professor Harris’s interpretations of international and environmental affairs have appeared many times in traditional newspapers (click here and here for examples) and online news outlets (click here and here for examples).

 - Media interviews: Professor Harris’s media exposure is related to climate politics, environmental policy, international relations and foreign policy.
 He has been interviewed by local and international newspapers, news agencies, television and radio broadcasters, and online media outlets, including Agence France-Presse, Agencia EFE, Apple Daily, Asia Television, Associated Press, Australia Broadcasting Corporation, BBC, CNBC, CNN, Financial Times, International Herald Tribune, La Nacion, Le Soleil, Marketplace radio (NPR), Mediacorp International, Ming Pao, Public Radio International, Radio Australia, Radio France Internationale, Radio Netherlands, Radio Singapore International, Radio Television Hong Kong (including a number of guest roles on the “Backchat” morning program), Reuters, Singapore Radio, Singpao, Sing Tao Daily, South China Morning Post, Swiss TV, Ta Kung Po, Times Higher Education Supplement, Today (Singapore), Toronto Star, Voice of America, Wen We Po and others.
 (For inquiries, please click here.)

 - Conference presentations and other speaking engagements: Professor Harris has given many presentations at scholarly conferences, conducted public seminars and delivered speeches on climate change politics and international environmental affairs.
 (NB: Professor Harris now limits his in-person international engagements to those that are likely to have enough beneficial social impact to outweigh the environmental harm caused by air travel.
 For further explanation, click here and here.)

 - Charitable service: Professor Harris donates his time to non-profit organizations when his experience can contribute to their charitable missions.
 He is currently a member of the Program and Advocacy Committee of Oxfam Hong Kong.